You know your cat or dog needs regular checkups to stay healthy. But how often should they get them?

-During this stage, vets recommend yearly checkups, in which the doc gives your pet a head-to-tail physical.
-She'll also take a blood sample from your dog to check for heartworms.
-(Cats are normally not tested because the tests are hard to interpret.)
-The vet may recommend other tests based on any problems your pet has or anything unusual she sees during the exam.
+During this stage, vets recommend yearly checkups.
+The doc will give your pet a head-to-tail physical.
+They'll also take a blood sample from your dog to check for heartworms.
+(Cats normally don’t get tested because the results are hard to interpret.)
+The vet may recommend other tests based on any problems your pet has or anything unusual they see during the exam.

-Your pet will get distemper-parvo and rabies booster shots during the first yearly checkup, then usually every 3 years after that.
-(The frequency of rabies boosters depends on state law.)
+Distemper-parvo and rabies booster shots happen during the first yearly checkup, then usually every 3 years after that.
+How often animals get rabies boosters depends on state law.

 Your dog may get other vaccines to prevent illnesses like kennel cough, and outdoor cats should get feline leukemia vaccines.